danielkanangila/sp-challenge-fe/README.md

 The `src` directory contain all `JavaScript` files, the `public` directory contains the default `index.html` and other assets.

 The application contains two main components located in `src/pages` directory:
 * `Home` component: render the home page.
-Contain the `SearchBar`, `SearchResults`, and `Nominations` that respectively handle the query input, show the search result, and list the nominated movies.
+Contain the `SearchBar`, `SearchResults`, and `Nominations` that respectively handle the query input, show the search results, and list the nominated movies.
 * `Movie` component: show the details of one movie.

 The rest of components are located in the `src/components` movies.